Any prepper worth their salt knows what EDC is, but if you’re new to the club, here’s what you need to know.

 Before we dive right into the deep end and list the things you need, let’s take a look at the factors you need to consider when putting your EDC bag together.
 Here’s what you need to think about:

 What’s Your Daily Carry Like?

-What You Should Generally Pack For Your EDC
+What You Should Generally Pack for Your EDC Bag

-Now let’s get down to the nitty-gritty—what EDC items do you need?
+Now let’s get down to the nitty-gritty—what everyday carry items do you need for your EDC bag?
 Here are some things to think about getting:

 Ask any prepper about their EDC must-haves, and they’ll whip out some knives for you.
 Literally.

 Now, a pocket knife for EDCs isn’t a weapon but is more an essential cutting tool.
 Think of it as something that could help you perform simple tasks that need a sharp blade.

 Pocket knives come in handy when you need to cut through packaging or if you need to get rid of those annoying zip ties.
 You might even find yourself in a situation with gum in your hair but no scissors on hand.
 A pocket knife can easily solve that problem for you.

 We’re suckers for a good lock and fold knife for EDC since the locking mechanism keeps the blade in place.
 While full-tang knives are awesome for survival and bushcraft, folding knives are more discreet and easier to pack.
 Just make sure you’re not carrying this if you’re headed to the airport, the mall, and other areas that prohibit sharp edges.